jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 ## A Techvolution Battle Scene.
 Wikipedia vs. Books.
 Internet Age vs. Industrial Age

-Before we return to the battle with Darth Blockbuster, let's talk about another battle in support of the Internet Age.
-The fight against Darth Enclyclopedia.
+Before we return to the battle with Darth Blockbuster, let's get more backstory on the war to upgrade our civlization to the Internet Age by talking about another antagonists, Darth Enclyclopedia.

-As people encounter problems, we of course ask questions.
-Today those might be, why are the movies so expensive, are candy applies real apples, or, more importantly, what are proven techniques to stop malaria infections.
-Humanity records and find answers by creating a reference tool.
+Humanity is always asking questions.
+Some of those today might be, why are the movies so expensive, are candy applies real apples, or, more importantly, what are proven techniques to stop malaria infections.
+Humanity deal with all these questions by creating a reference tool.

 Our first reference tool was the wisdom of our elders.
 The first technological upgrades were papyrus scrolls and ink (around 2300 BC) and books (about 300 BC), which turned some elders into experts like Hippocrates and Aristotle.
 When wood-pulp paper (1200) and the printing press (1456) were invented, humanity unleashed mass-produced books.
 Now experts could share knowledge between themselves and educate the masses.
 We called the reference books encyclopedias.
 As Douglass already showed us, knowledge is the greatest lever of power.